Appealing to the Upper Tribunal

-The Special Educational Needs and Disability Tribunal (SENDIST) will send a decision about your appeal within two weeks of their final hearing.
+The Special Educational Needs and Disability Tribunal (SENDIST) will issue its decision usually within two weeks of the final hearing.
 It can occasionally be longer.
-If the decision does not go your way, it is possible to consider a further appeal to the Upper Tribunal.
+If the decision does not go your way, it is possible to consider a further appeal to the Upper Tribunal, however the grounds for this are limited.

 Before appealing to the Upper Tribunal you must ask for permission from the SENDIST.
 Permission to make an appeal to the Upper Tribunal can be given for any of the following reasons: